geoffswc/UCSF-DSOS-Python-SQL-Workshops/README.md

 ## Image, Audio, and Video to Text Transcription with Python

+- mage, Audio, and Video to Text Transcription with Python

 Focuses on converting multimedia content to text using optical character recognition (OCR) and audio transcription tools.

 ### Key Topics: